Custom frontends for Zend_Cache

 {

-public function loadArticlebySlug($slug)
+public function loadArticleBySlug($slug)

 {

-return $this->load($this->getCacheIdBySlug($article->slug));
+return $this->load($this->getCacheIdBySlug($slug));

 }

-public function saveArticleBySlug($article)
+public function saveArticle($article)

 {